-As restrictions continue to ease and tighten at an unpredictable pace, the hospitality industry has been under tumultuous times.
+As restrictions continue to ease and tighten at an unpredictable pace, Australia’s hospitality industry has been under tumultuous times.
 With increased uncertainty comes the need for greater efficiencies and insight into your operations.
 Online bookings platforms are the new norm, but are venues getting everything they can out of these systems?

-Pre-pandemic, online booking systems mostly helped restaurant owners manage reservations.
+Pre-pandemic, online booking systems mostly helped Australian restaurant owners manage reservations.
 But as the pandemic continues and dining in can be restricted, restaurant bookings have evolved from table reservations to pre-orders, curbside pick-ups, and deliveries.

-As operations continue to be volatile, restaurants must have a system that will optimise their rosters according to changing demand.
+As operations continue to be volatile, Australian restaurants must have a system that will optimise their rosters according to changing demand.
 And the best way to do that is to use restaurant booking data to optimise schedules.

 Benefits of staff scheduling using table booking data